lyons-zhang/lyons-zhang.github.io/_posts/2018-09-13- Polar-Coding-Notes-I.md

 Any symmetric B-DMC can be represented as a collection of binary symmetric channels (BSC’s)$$^{[4]}$$.
 The binary input is given to one of these BSC’s at random such that the $$i$$-th BSC is chosen with probability $$p_i$$.
 The output of this BSC together with its cross over probability $$x_i$$ is considered as the output of the channel.
 Therefore, a discrete BMS channel $$W$$ can be completely described by a random variable $$\cal X \in [0, {1 \over 2}]$$.
 The *pdf* of $$\cal X$$ will be of the form:
 <center>$$P_{\cal X}(x) = \sum_{i=1}^m p_i \delta(x - x_i)$$</center>
 Such that $$\sum_{i=1}^m p_i = 1$$ and $$0 \le x_i \le 1/2$$.
 Note that $$Z(W)$$ and $$1 − I(W)$$ are expectations of the functions $$f(x) = 2\sqrt{x(1 − x)}$$ and $$g(x) = −x \log(x) − (1 − x)\log(1 − x)$$ over the distribution $$P_{\cal X}$$, respectively.
+It is well-known that the Bhattacharyya parameter **upper bounds the error probability of the optimal decision rule**, and therefore may be used as **a measure of reliability**.

 Reference:
 1. Thomas M. Cover, Joy A. Thomas.
 (2006). *Elements of Information Theory*.
 John Wiley & Sons.